snoyberg/posa-chapter/warp.md

 for HTTP response header consume time.
 We copied the `create` function of `ByteString` to Warp and surrounded `mallocByteString` with `Debug.Trace.traceEventIO`.
-Then we complied Mighty with it and took eventlog.
+Then we complied `mighty` with it and took eventlog.
 The result eventlog is illustrated as follows:

 ![eventlog](eventlog.png)